 NMU buoyant as the tide turns in the Cargo market28th January 2020

 Until 2018 the Cargo market had seen one of the longest periods of falling prices in living memory.
-After successive years of Cargo making a significant loss in Lloyd’s of London, they took action in 2018 reviewing Cargo as a decile 10 class.
+After successive years of cargo making a significant loss in Lloyd’s of London, they took action in 2018 reviewing it as a decile 10 class.

 Following the review, a number of Lloyd’s syndicates took the decision to cease writing Cargo.
 The business plans of those wishing to continue were subject to close scrutiny by Lloyd’s and many were agreed but with reduced capacity.

 The uncertainty in the Cargo market is still apparent, as many other insurers are seeking a combination of rate rises with remedial action on portfolios, or simply exiting areas of Cargo altogether.

 This exit of capacity from the London Cargo market has undoubtedly been a key driver in the hardening market environment for Cargo, which, for many underwriters and brokers is the first such upturn in the market cycle they will have experienced.

 However, the change in market conditions does present opportunities for some.

 The current lack of available capacity and market uncertainty in Lloyd’s, that could potentially impact the traditional MGA models operating under binders via the Lloyd’s platform, is not an issue we have to contend with.